Jae-comewhatmay/jaeheo.github.io/_posts/2024-10-17-LDA_modeling.markdown

 ### Preprocessing Texts

 Before running LDA, it’s important to preprocess the data for consistency and accuracy.
-For our analysis, we used Python and R to handle preprocessing tasks:
+For our analysis, we used R to handle preprocessing tasks:

 - **Removing Noise**: We eliminated extra spaces and punctuation to reduce noise.
 - **Lowercasing**: We converted all text to lowercase for uniformity.